bryntum/siesta/src/guides/siesta_test_basics/siesta_test_basics.md

 Siesta common concepts
 ======================

-This guide contains the common concepts about testing JavaScript code with Siesta.
+This guide contains the common basic concepts about Siesta tests.
 It does not target any specific execution environment, like browser or Node.js, instead it assumes plain EcmaScript setup.

+For additional, more advanced information, please refer to the [[SiestaTestAdvancedGuide|Siesta test advanced]] guide

 Tests and assertions